Cure20001019/hello-world/README.md

 # hello-world

 Hello I'm Xuanhan!
-New to Github, wish to more about coding!
+New to Github, wish to learn more about coding!